Home / Attractions / London Eye Deals

 Guests with a valid Merlin Pass can access the London Eye as well a whole host of other attractions including LEGOLAND Windsor, Warwick Castle & London Sea Life Aquarium during the year.
 Keep an eye out for restrictions on use at the London Eye with Merlin Passes depending upon the pass you have purchased.

-TAKE ADVANTAGE OF London Eye Tickets from £29pp – save up to £10pp off standard prices plus guarantee entry.
+TAKE ADVANTAGE OF London Eye Tickets from £29pp – book online & save up to £10pp off standard prices plus guarantee entry.

 The London Eye, (photo; Phil Loach)